toextendmylimits/LinkedIn/coding_questions.md

 GetRandom: choose a random element from values.
 This makes insert, remove, and getRandom all O(1).

+## 605. Can Place Flowers
+We scan the flowerbed from left to right.
+Whenever we see a 0, we check its left and right neighbors:

+left is empty (or out of bounds), and

+right is empty (or out of bounds)

+→ we can plant a flower here.
+Set this position to 1 and reduce n by 1.
+If n ever becomes 0, return true.
+If we finish scanning and n > 0, return false.

+This works in O(N) time and modifies the array in-place.

 # TODO

 ## 146. LRU Cache